Chaenactis carphoclinia var. carphoclinia, Pebble Pincushion

 Wetland Indicator: No data available.

-In the Southwestern United States: Arizona has 6 species of Chaenactis, California has 13 species, Nevada has 8 species, New Mexico has 3 species, Texas has 5species, Utah has 0 species.
+In the Southwestern United States: Arizona has 6 species of genus, California has 13 species, Nevada has 8 species, New Mexico has 3 species, Texas has 0 species, Utah has 5 species.
+All data approximate and subject to revision.

 There are 2 varieties in Chaenactis carphoclinia;